CodeOS99/SwiftPulse/JOURNAL.md

 I decided to use a 1.3" 128x64 OLED due to its size and cost-efficiency.
 ## Buzzer
 Again, just a buzzer

+# Day 2
+Mostly spent today learning about what I2C actually is and exploring easyeda.